Free life insurance quotes in minutes

 What life insurance options do you have if you can’t qualify?

-You may be declined traditional term or whole life insurance coverage if you have a severe or untreated mental health condition, or recent hospitalizations due to self-harm or panic attacks.
+You may be declined traditional life insurance coverage if you have a severe or untreated mental health condition, or recent hospitalizations due to self-harm or panic attacks.
 However, you still have life insurance coverage options.
-These include:

-• Guaranteed issue life insurance: Guaranteed issue is a type of whole life insurance aimed at covering final expenses.
-These policies are significantly more expensive than term life insurance and have age restrictions, but they offer almost-certain approval and don’t require a medical exam to qualify.
+• Guaranteed issue life insurance is another type of permanent life insurance aimed at covering final expenses.
+These policies are significantly more expensive than term life insurance and have age restrictions, but they offer almost-certain approval and don’t require a medical exam.

-• Group life insurance: Policies offered by your employer are affordable and rarely require medical screening, but your coverage amount will be limited, and you’ll lose coverage if you leave your company.
+• Group life insurance is usually offered by companies and some organizations — like unions — for free or at a subsidized rate as part of a benefits package to employees or members.
+Group policies rarely require medical screening for approval, but your coverage amount will be limited, and you’ll lose coverage if you leave your company.

 If you or someone you know is in crisis, you can call the National Suicide Prevention Lifeline at 1-800-273-8255, or text the Crisis Text Line (text HELLO to 741741).
 Both services are free and available 24 hours a day, seven days a week.
 The deaf and hard of hearing can contact the Lifeline via TTY at 1-800-799-4889.
 All calls are confidential.